thornewolf/bulk-image-rename/README.md

 - Download images from URLs.
 - Automatically caption images.
-- Rename images in bulk.
+- Rename images in bulk using these caption.
 - Supports various image formats.

 ## Installation